codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### Pipelines: OpenID Connect (OIDC) integration
 Introducing OIDC (OpenID Connect) for Codefresh pipelines!
 Boost pipeline security and streamline access control with OIDC.
 Instead of referencing static credentials stored in Codefresh for the cloud provider, allow pipelines to authenticate and authorize actions through short-lived ID tokens.

-Configure Codefresh as an OIDC provider with your preferred cloud provider, and let Codefresh handle ID token acquisition.
+Configure Codefresh as an OIDC provider with your preferred cloud provider, and let Codefresh handle ID token acquisition, and then add the actions to perform on the cloud provider in the pipeline.

 Key benefits:
 * Enhanced security